TelemetryDeck/docs/docs/tql/funnels.md

 order: 1000
 ---

-{% notewarning "Deprecated" %}
+!!! warning "Deprecated"

     The content below is deprecated and will be removed in the future.
 Please refer to the [new documentation](/docs/tql/funnel/) instead.

-{% endnotewarning %}

 This article explains the thought process on how to create funnel-type queries; scroll to the bottom for a complete example.